 The Ramen Girl is a mixed concoction of East meets West which, whilst not departing from genre expectations, at least blends them together in a different way that is sweet and fun.
 Not haute cuisine but satisfactory for when you feel peckish.

 It’s easy to see why Machu Picchu is Peru’s biggest tourist attraction.
-It was our primary reason for wanting visit to Peru (although during our trip we discovered so many amazing places) and we had high expectations.
+It was our primary reason for wanting visit to Peru (although during our trip we discovered so many amazing places including the Amazonian jungle) and we had high expectations.
 We weren’t disappointed.
+A visit to Machu Picchu was an ambition fulfilled.

 There are several ways to visit Machu Picchu.
 The most famous is probably the hike along the Inca Trail.
 The Incas built an intricate and sophisticated network of trails throughout their enormous empire that encompassed Quito (Ecuador) in the north to Santiago (Chile) in the west and to Mendoza (Argentina) in the east.
 The trails ran to around 40,000km.
 But the best known trail is that which runs approximately 43km from Peru’s Sacred Valley to Machu Picchu via the sites of Runcuracay, Sayacmarca, Phuyupatamarca, Wiñay Wayna.
 You can’t just turn up with your walking boots and rucksack – you have to book via a tour operator who is both registered and owns a licence.
 Access to the trail is controlled and can get extremely busy – up to 500 people, including porters, make the trip each day.
 High season runs from April until October and it is usually worth booking well in advance.
 The classic four day Inca Trail starts at a place called Km82 (82 km along the railway track that runs between Cusco and Machu Picchu).
 It reaches a maximum altitude of 4200m so it is really important to have acclimatised fully before attempting the hike.
 Some operators offer a shorter trek, about 15km, which starts much closer to Machu Picchu, and can usually be completed within a day.